The Amazon Rainforest crosses nine nations and covers around 40% of the South American continent.

 From Puerto Maldonado, a fantastic protected area to visit is called the Tambopata National Reserve.

 The reserve is home to an incredible level of animals and plants.
 As an excellent example of the wildlife, visitors to the Tambopata Research Center enjoy a 20% chance of seeing wild jaguar.
-You will also have a higher than usual chance of spotting harpy eagles at the Refugio Amazonas Lodge and a high chance of seeing giant river otters at the community-owned Posada Amazonas Lodge.

 The Tambopata Research Center